George Asprey: Career

 Soon after leaving LAMDA, Asprey was cast as Sean Devereux in the television film The Dying of the Light (Yorkshire Television, 1992).
 His character was a UNICEF aid worker who was murdered, and Asprey received good reviews for the performance.
 He appeared as a policeman in Mary Shelley's Frankenstein (1994).

-In 1995, Asprey was cast as Tony Patterson, a promiscuous hairdresser, in the ITV television serial An Independent Man.
-In 2003 he played Doc Holliday in a BBC production, in 2016 appeared as Walter Monckton in The Crown, and in 2021 played Jonathon Rees QC in Four Lives.
+In 1995, Asprey was cast as Tony Paterson, a promiscuous hairdresser, in the ITV television serial An Independent Man.
+In 2003 he played Doc Holliday in a BBC production, in 2016 appeared as Walter Monckton in The Crown, and in 2021 played Jonathan Rees QC in Four Lives.

 Asprey's longest-running part on stage is as Scar in the West End production of The Lion King, which he began to play in 2008 and was still performing in October 2019, when in an interview he described Scar as "probably the greatest baddie that Disney has ever written".
 The production had to close in March 2020 due to the COVID-19 lockdown, but it reopened at the Lyceum Theatre in July 2021, with Asprey returning as Scar.